 The first step is getting tickets for the Magic Kingdom.
 Both Single and Multi-Day tickets are available to purchase dates in 2021 online on the Disney World website.
-Tickets are available right now through September 26, 2021.
+Tickets are available right now through December 31, 2021.

 If you are an Annual Passholder, you already have your park admission covered.
 The only thing to look for is blockout days which limit which days you can go to the parks depending on the type of annual pass you have.